ethpandaops/ethereum-genesis-generator/README.md

 ### Examples

-You can provide your own configuration directory.
-Have a look at the example in [`config-example`](config-example).
+Create a new file with your custom configuration in /config/values.env.
+You can use the [values.env](config-example/values.env) file as a template.

 ```sh
 # Create the output directory